Zedtho/Iterated-Prisoner-s-Dilemma/README.md

 As such, reciprocal altruism can be shown to be an effective strategy.

 This theory is one I wanted to check with a program for a biological paper I am writing for school.

+The most functional simulation so far is the branch "Merger"